Matrix integrals $\&$ finite holography

 to the bulk action, where $h$ is the induced metric on $S^1$ and $K$ is the extrinsic curvature at the boundary.
 The comparison to the matrix integral uses either the resolvent $\RR(z)$ or the loop operator $W_\ell$ \cite{Polyakov:1980ca}.
 The boundary cosmological constant $\Lambda_B$ is connected to $z$.
 For multicritical matrix integrals $\RR(z)$ is given by (\ref{eq:largezResolvent}), $W_\ell$ is given by (\ref{eq:loopopexp}).

-{\textbf{Hartle-Hawking \& topology.}} As a final remark, it is interesting to note that the partition function $\mathcal{Z}[\Lambda]$ on $S^2$ only dominates (in absolute value) over the partition function $\mathcal{T}[\Lambda]$ on $T^2$ for sufficiently large $\Lambda$, while for small enough $\Lambda>0$, the $T^2$ partition function dominates \cite{DioBeatrix}.
+{\textbf{Hartle-Hawking \& topology.}} As a final remark, it is interesting to note that the partition function $\mathcal{Z}[\Lambda]$ on $S^2$ only dominates (in absolute value) over the partition function $\mathcal{T}[\Lambda]$ on $T^2$ for sufficiently large $\Lambda$, while for small enough $\Lambda>0$, the $T^2$ partition function dominates.
+This is also true for higher genus partition functions.
 It would be interesting to understand if this has any consequences for the Hartle-Hawking picture \cite{Chen:2020tes, Hartle:1983ai}.
 Further to this, being matrix integrals rather than matrix path integrals there is no a priori indication for the existence of Hilbert space from the matrix integral perspective.
 It would be interesting to uncover a Lorentzian picture directly from the matrix integral \cite{DioGuille}.